Student holding psychology book

 Decode the puzzle of the human brain with the Bachelor of Psychology (Honours).
 This degree will allow you to explore both the research and applied components of psychology, with the opportunity to specialise in an area of interest when completing Honours in your fourth year.

-Honours year
+Fourth year, Honours year

-• Full-time for two consecutive semesters and includes research training
+• Full-time for two consecutive semesters.

-The Bachelor of Psychology (Honours) is a four degree program listed with the Australian Psychology Accreditation Council.
+The Bachelor of Psychology (Honours) is a four year degree program listed with the Australian Psychology Accreditation Council.
 It is designed for those students who are seeking a direct pathway into Honours.
-The degree offers concentrated study in psychology for students who want a thorough exploration of the discipline and the opportunity for specialisation in their third year before conducting a major research project in the Honours year.
+The degree offers concentrated study in psychology for students who want a thorough exploration of the discipline and the opportunity for specialisation in their third year before conducting a major research project in the honours year.
 It includes courses in the major substantive areas of psychology, together with comprehensive training in the research design and data analysis techniques used in psychological science.

 Key facts